Will your retirement plan stand up to long-term care needs?

 I’m still here.
 Keep reading.
 You want to know how to handle this.

-I don’t have Alzheimer’s, and I’m still unlikely to develop any sort of dementia.
+I’m still unlikely to develop any sort of dementia.
 Not for another 15-30 years, anyway.
 (Tick.
 Tock.
 Tick.
 Tock.)
 As you might imagine, I’ve

 obsessed read a lot about this.